General Admission Requirements

 - You are a dual enrollment student.
 Dual Enrollment is the opportunity for qualified students in grades 6-12 to enroll in Valencia courses while concurrently enrolled in grades 6-12.
 Eligibility for dual enrollment is determined by the requirements of the specific school board and Valencia College based upon test scores, a cumulative GPA of 3.0 on a 4.0 unweighted scale in courses taken for high school credit, and permission of the student’s school guidance counselor and parent or legal guardian.

 Students must provide college placement test scores (ACT, PERT or SAT) in English, reading, and mathematics.
 All scores must be at college level to be admitted to the Dual Enrollment Program.
+Grade 10 FSA ELA or Algebra I EOC scores will also be accepted for Orange County public and charter students only.

 For further information you may refer to the Educational Enhancements section of this catalog or speak with the guidance counselor at your school.